 Tell me about Hocking College's chapter of PTK

 Hocking College's chapter of PTK is the Alpha Mu Delta chapter.
 They meet weekly and encourage members to assume leadership roles both on and off campus.
-The Alpha Mu Delta chapter advisor is Early Childhood Education Program Manager Susan Dietz.
+The Alpha Mu Delta chapter advisor is Criminal Justice Program Manager Ashlynn Lucas.

 How has the pandemic impacted Alpha Mu Delta's activities?